eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - utest

 ##### GenericPollingStateChecker sends workload state
-`swdd~generic-state-checker-sends-workload-state~1`
+`swdd~generic-state-checker-sends-workload-state~2`

 Status: approved

-When the Workload State of a Workload changes on a workload, the `GenericPollingStateChecker` shall send an UpdateWorkloadState message to the Ankaios Server, containing the new Workload State.
+When the Workload State of a Workload changes on a workload, the `GenericPollingStateChecker` shall send the workload state to the WorkloadControlLoop.

 Tags:
 - GenericPollingStateChecker